This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 However, we’re interested in whether smoking cannabis breaks the fast.

-A study examined fasting blood glucose and insulin levels of 4657 participants and participants after a 9-hour fast for over five years.
+A study examined the fasting blood glucose and insulin levels of 4657 participants and participants after a 9-hour fast for over five years.

 But that’s not all: these individuals also had a 17% lower risk of developing insulin resistance and a narrower waist circumference (Penner et al. 201316).